andrewwillmott/distribute-lib/README.md

 DistributeLib
 =============

 A single-source-file library for converting 32-bit integer inputs into various 1D, 2D, and 3D distributions and types.
 The intended use is to convert the output of an RNG into various more useful forms.

 Features:

 * Generation of int, float, 2D and 3D samples over various shapes
 * Cheap routines that only take one input number, but may be less accurate or controllable
 * More accurate routines that take a full number of input samples, e.g., three for a cube
 * Pre-modulation of inputs into triangular, gaussian-like, and weighted forms
 * Gaussian (normal) distribution as both a cheap approximation and via full Box-Muller transform
-* Optional generators supplying LCG/PCG/Halton/Golden sequences.
+* Optional generators supplying LCG/PCG/Halton/Golden/'R' sequences.

 To build and run the test app:

     c++ --std=c++11 Distribute.cpp DistributeTest.cpp -o distribute && ./distribute 200

+Or add those files to your favourite IDE.

 Examples
 --------

 Assuming 'rng' returns the next sample via operator uint32_t(), usage can be as simple as below, otherwise substitute rng() or whatever other syntax is appropriate for your sample generator.

 1D: